Perfect Passwords: Bob’s Business Ultimate Guide

 You should also set up additional security steps like two-factor authentication (2FA) to ensure that you’re well on your way to securing your accounts from any data breaches or attacks as it provides an extra barrier of support if your password was to be stolen.
 Unless cyber criminals have access to both your password and the access token through 2FA then they would not be able to gain access to your accounts.

+You can educate your staff on how to create the Perfect Password by taking a look at our Free Demo of our ‘Perfect Passwords’ course, just one of our cybersecurity awareness courses.
 This will take you through a scenario-based course where you can then challenge yourself on the knowledge you’ve gained from this blog.